AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/recaptacha-forms.md

 1. Open the corresponding GitHub repository on your local machine.
 1. Navigate to `[../Form Block/integrations]` folder and open the `recaptcha.js` file.
-1. Replace the `siteKey` with Google reCAPTCHA site key value.
+1. Replace the `siteKey` with Google reCAPTCHA Site key value.

     ![Recaptcha apply to all forms](/help/forms/assets/recaptcha-apply-to-all-forms.png)